Vladimir855/Converter/README.md

-# Convertor
+# Convertor 1 (RIPEMD160.exe)
+ - Converter all possible addresses base58 to RIPEMD160 hashes for LostCoins
+ - Rename your text file with addresses to **Base.txt** Output text file default RIPEMD160.txt
+ - It may take more than 60 minutes to convert a database of 160,000,000 addresses and more.
+ - The process of converting addresses is not fast, please wait for it to complete...

+# Converter 2 (Converter.exe)
- - Converting Private key into all possible coins
+ - Converting Private key into all possible coins and base58 to RIPEMD160
  - Python version forked from [iceland2k14/coinaddress](https://github.com/iceland2k14/coinaddress)
  - The converter is intended for those who are looking for many different coins with a large base.
  - Lostcoin looks for hashes160 from all coins.
 If hash160 is found for Ethereum, it will give an empty legacy address.